apostrophecms-legacy/apostrophe-soundcloud/README.md

 ## apostrophe-soundcloud

-A simple, style-able soundcloud widget for Apostrophe.
+A simple, style-able Soundcloud widget for Apostrophe.

-You must have a SoundCloud client id in order to use this module.
+You must have a Soundcloud client id in order to use this module.
 To obtain a client id, log in to SoundCloud and register an "application" on [this page](http://soundcloud.com/you/apps).
 It doesn't take long.

 ### usage